benjaminnNgo/ScalingTGNs/README.md

 ## Multi-network Models
 ### Data Loader
-Multi-network loading for  foundation model training is done through the following function which is already included in the `train_foundation_tgc.py` and `test_foundation_tgc.py` scripts.
+Multi-network loading for MN models training is done through the following function which is already included in the `train_foundation_tgc.py` and `test_foundation_tgc.py` scripts.
 ```
 load_multiple_datasets("dataset_package_2.txt")
 ```